youdao-cf/docs/install/warden.html.md

     port:
       pool_start_port: 10000
       pool_size: 10000

-and you can modify other configs to your needs.
+you can modify other configs to your needs.

 ## setup